What Is a Michelin Star?: Michelin Star Guide

 Who Has the Most Michelin Stars?

 The late Joël Robuchon holds the title for the most Michelin Stars at a total of 31.
 Following Robuchon’s success stands Alain Ducasse.
 He has 21 stars to show for his culinary talents.
+Their names are legend among the top 25 Michelin Star restaurants.

 Why Is It Called a Michelin Star?